Your independent partner in finding sustainable traffic,

-Mobycon consultants Angela van der Kloof and Dick van Veen will be providing an interactive, one-day coaching session about converting streets into 30-kilometer zones through adapting proven design solutions from the Netherlands into approaches that work in North American, in Ottawa, Canada on 7 October.
+Mobycon consultants will be providing an interactive, one-day coaching session about converting streets into 30-kilometre zones through adapting proven design solutions from the Netherlands into approaches that work in North American.
+The workshop will be held in Ottawa, Canada on 14 November.

 One way the Dutch Municipality of Zoetermeer is facilitating more cycling is through prioritizing social safety of night cycling.
 Mobycon has been hired to assess their bicycle network from this perspective.

 Mobycon has been working with the Dutch Region of North Veluwe to develop an integrated approach for improving bicycle safety across the entire region.

 A delegation from Ecuador came to the Netherlands to learn more about clean mobility.
 Johan Diepens and Angela van der Kloof organized a workshop and a guided bike ride.

 The Beter Benutten (Better Utilisation) programme is uniting the Dutch national government, regions and private sector in reducing congestion over the next three years at the busiest bottlenecks across the country.
 June 12-13, Consultant Liesbeth van Alphen led a two-day workshop to help stakeholders in Central Holland begin planning the second phase of this three-year programme.